|Home||About Us||Calendar||Conferences||Contact Us|

 Graduate Scholarships: Support for Your Education

-The NCCTM Trust Fund Committee semiannually accepts applications from NCCTM members who are elementary or secondary school teachers of mathematics and who are taking graduate courses in mathematics and/or mathematics education as part of a graduate program leading to a graduate degree.
+The NCCTM Trust Fund Committee semiannually accepts applications from NCCTM members who are pre-K - 12 teachers and who are taking graduate courses in mathematics or mathematics education as part of a graduate program leading to a graduate degree or graduate add-on mathematics licensure.
 The Trust Fund Committee awards scholarships of $600 to as many qualified applicants as the available investment income from the Trust Fund will permit.
 Scholarship applications may be submitted during the year, but will be reviewed twice a year.
 The application deadline is October 1 and March 1 with grants made at that time.
 From its inception in 2000 until December 2009, the NCCTM Trust Fund has been able to provide 89 scholarships for a total of $45,100.
 Download the application (Word).

 Donations to the Trust Fund increase the investment principal and in time result in greater investment income and the opportunity to support more teachers of mathematics seeking continued professional growth through graduate degrees in mathematics and mathematics education.